zmahfuz0613/pokedex-lab/README.md

    user enters the name of the Pokémon and clicks submit, a request is made to the PokéApi and the approprate Pokémon's Bootstrap card will appear in the DOM.

+   The new results should clear out any existing results before displaying the new results.

 3. Add a Bootstrap form dropdown that includes the following options: Name, Ability, Location and Move.
 4. Focus the search based on the option the user selects for the dropdown menu.